Michaelawilliams28/cuckoo-debian-install/README.md

       * You will have to tinker with it becuase it can break the traffic from host to guest and cause cuckoo to fail
     * you need to activate venv before starting Cuckoo
       * before starting Cuckoo, Cuckoo Webserver, and Cuckoo API
+    * you may want to use anything but your own work or home Network connection.
+      * use DMZ, VPS, or VPN connection
+      * Don't leave bread crumbs back to you

  # More information
    https://cuckoo.readthedocs.io/en/latest/installation/
    https://cuckoo.sh/docs/installation/host/installation.html